collapsed-stacks/startups/questions/3766/value-of-facebook-pages.md

 - tagged: `pricing`, `value`
 - score: 2

-<p>There is Facebook page that perfectly fits to my android app.
+There is Facebook page that perfectly fits to my android app.
 To advertise my app, I want to buy that page.
-Before I offer to its owner, how can I evaluate its price by view, link click etc.</p>
+Before I offer to its owner, how can I evaluate its price by view, link click etc.

 ## Answer 3768